 WHERE TO DONATE CLOTHES & GOODS IN BALTIMORE

-After an overwhelming response to an innocent Instagram story, you all flooded my DMs with suggestions about where to donate clothing, housewares, etc.
+After an overwhelming response to an innocent Instagram story, you all flooded my DMs with re: where to donate clothing, housewares, etc.

 Dress for Success